xtralifecloud/unity-sdk/Docs/facebook.md

 # Setup a Facebook App {#toc1}

-To be able to log in CloudBuilder with the user's facebook account, you need to create a [Facebook App](http://developers.facebook.com/)
+To be able to log in Clan of the Cloud with the user's facebook account, you need to create a [Facebook App](http://developers.facebook.com/)

 On Facebook Developer website, check the following settings :